mazenr877/instegram/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+.
+Created an Instagram-style app with post viewing and interactive features optimized for both  mobile and desktop.
+.
+Advantage  Flutter with Bloc and MVVM for state management, ensuring clean and maintainable code.

 A few resources to get you started if this is your first Flutter project: